tonyfischetti/sake/README.md

 the order in which commands have to be run.

 Sake is free, open source cross-platform software under a very permissive license (MIT Expat) and is written in Python.
-Sake is in the beta stage of development.
+Sake is stable.

 ###